Zechariah Lesson 3

 We can't say for sure (at least not yet) whether this Angel of the Lord is the preincarnate Christ, but it certainly deepens the meaning here for me to think that it may have been Jesus standing among those myrtle trees.

 So what is the answer to the question "how long?"
 God's people suffered for 70 years.
-How long until Babylon meets its well-deserved fate?
+How long until they are finally vindicated and Babylon meets its well-deserved fate?

 13 And the LORD answered the angel that talked with me with good words and comfortable words.